punyararj/thclawpod/README.md

 Once that is working, you can now invoke the same flow by launching the Shortcut from your HomePod.
 Just say “Hey Siri, invoke the Kraken,” and after a pause, you should get a reply from your agent.

 Congratulations.
-You are now using some of oldest voice asssistant technology (Siri on the HomePod) with the most advanced AI, and the most delightfully whacky assistant technology, of the day.
+You are now using some of oldest voice assistant technology (Siri on the HomePod) with the most advanced AI, and the most delightfully whacky assistant technology, of the moment.